 Aside from the entertainment value, the building that the contests were held in provided a moment to recover from the heat of the day for a while.
 Pro Tip; if you sit by the side doors you may get a little breeze.

 What is a festival moment?
 There are moments that excite, energize, make you laugh, take your breath away, bring a tear, and leave you standing in awe.
-When this happens at a music festival, whether it be musically, organically or shared with friends, it becomes what we call a Festival Moment.
-Each festival Chuck and I go to, we try to write down at least three of our favorite Festival Moments.
-We wrote down five for this festival even though there were way more then five.
+When this happens at a music festival, whether it be musically, organically, or shared with friends, it becomes what we call a Festival Moment.
+At each festival Chuck and I go to, we try to write down at least three of our favorite Festival Moments.
+We wrote down five for this festival even though there were way more than five.

 Chuck and Sandi’s Festival Moments

 #1 Jamming right outside the RV under the moonlight.

 #2 Jamming with our friend Ryan and his friend Brandon.

 #3 Midnight Jam at Stage 5